top of page

 From Canary's to Cancun

-Diving in Mexico starts with Traveling from Gran Canaria to the Yucatán Peninsula is no small feat.
+Our Mexico adventure starts with Traveling from Gran Canaria to the Yucatán Peninsula is no small feat.
 It’s a two-hour flight from Las Palmas to Madrid, followed by a ten-hour flight to Cancun, plus the necessary transfers.
-We arrived in Cancun for late in the evening after a full day of travel.
+We arrived in Cancun late in the evening after a full day of travel.
 Fortunately, the flights were a great find—comfortable and reasonably priced.

 Coca Cola delivery in Tulum jungle Mexico